n-smith-byu/GrammaticalEvolutionTools/README.md

 cd examples/
 jupyter lab # or jupyter notebook
 ```
-Examples include an implementation of the Santa Fe problem and a basic grammatical evolution algorthm.
+Examples include an implementation of the Santa Fe problem and a basic grammatical evolution algorithm.

 ---